 Canal boat rentals

 If you’re looking for an adventurous way to spend your holiday, why not give a canal boat trip a try?
-Waterway Holidays rents out canal boats that are easy to operate, and it provides full training before you set off.
+Black Prince rents out canal boats that are easy to operate, and it provides full training before you set off.
 You’ll get a different perspective of life from the UK’s system of canals and rivers.
-For example, a boating trip around the Norfolk Broads would provide the opportunity to see otters, water voles, Chinese water deer and grey seals in their natural habitat.
 See the latest special offers.

 Cottages for two